johnneast/virtual-me-training/README.md

 ## API Keys

-The necessary API keys are provided through the environment.
-The environment variables required are:
+The required API keys are supplied through environment variables.
+The necessary environment variables are:

 ```
 PINECONE_API_KEY